 The situation became more awkward when OpenAI researcher Sebastien Bubeck tried to salvage the claims.
 After acknowledging that "only solutions in the literature were found," he attempted to spin this as still noteworthy, arguing "I know how hard it is to search the literature."
 The defense fell flat with critics who noted that sophisticated literature search is hardly the breakthrough capability OpenAI has been promising with its next-generation models.

 This incident reflects a broader pattern in the AI industry where companies race to announce capabilities that sound more impressive than they actually are.
-The Erdős problems, named after prolific mathematician Paul Erdős, represent genuine mathematical challenges - making the false claims particularly damaging to scientific credibility.
+The Erdős problems, named after prolific mathematician Paul Erdős, represent genuine mathematical challenges - making the false claims particularly damaging to OpenAI's scientific credibility.